exaile/python-gtk3-gst-sdk/osx_bundle/README.rst

 Bugs
 ----

+If you get an error similar to "EnvironmentError: MacOSX10.11.sdk not found", then this means that the SDK corresponding to your OS isn't installed.
+You can see the installed SDKs via:

+  ls /Applications/Xcode.app/Contents/Developer/Platforms/MacOSX.platform/Developer/SDKs/

+In jhbuildrc-custom, in 'setup_sdk(target="10.9", sdk_version="native")',
+replace 'native' with the latest SDK that is installed on your system.

-I've noticed that python doesn't link properly the first time it gets built by jhbuild, and links to the system python instead.
+I've noticed that sometimes python doesn't link properly the first time it gets built by jhbuild, and links to the system python instead.
 If you run into this, try running::

   source env.sh